About

 Mid-2000's

-During those years, two of the largest street ministries in Winter Haven, Fl (and some others) recognized my work and calling, and honored me with open doors to labor with them in their outreaches.
+During those years, two of the largest street ministries in Winter Haven, FL (and some others) recognized my work and calling and honored me with open doors to labor with them in their outreaches.

-It was also during that time, that God led me to lay hands on some young women, and send them forth.
+It was also during that time, that God led me to lay hands on some and send them forth, as I had been.
 I asked no one’s permission to obey him.
+As years earlier, God had sent his prophet to lay hands on me and send me forth, so he sent me to do the same for these.

-In 2002, another ministry, God’s Way Ministries, in Ft Walton Beach, FL ordained me as a pastor within their ministry.
-I served on their Board of Directors, as Associate Pastor, Adult Sunday School Teacher, Music Minister, and Director of Christian Education
+In 2002, another ministry in Ft Walton Beach, FL ordained me as a pastor within their ministry.
+I served on their Board of Directors, as Associate Pastor, Adult Sunday School Teacher, Music Minister, and Director of Christian Education.
+It was a blessed and fruitful time.

 He accepted my offer and honored me by placing the name of my ministry, Hungry Hearts Ministries, on the sign in front of his church.